vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-And we will use the below `Equals` implementation:
+And we will use the below `Equals` implementation for all examples:
 ```c#
 public override bool Equals(object obj)
 {